serokell/blog-posts/dep-types-inference/dep-types.md

     </td>
     <td>
       <ul>
-        <li> You can check if two programs are the same by just comparing them structurally.
+        <li> You can check if two programs are the same by just comparing them structurally.</li>
-        <li> The context is just a stack.
+        <li> The context is just a stack.</li>
-        <li> There is a library that does the thing.
+        <li> There is a library that does the thing.</li>
       </ul>
     </td>
     <td>
       <ul>
-        <li> <a href="https://www.slideshare.net/ekmett/bound-making-de-bruijn-succ-less">You'll have to walk the tree a lot</a>, tweaking each variable positions.
+        <li> <a href="https://www.slideshare.net/ekmett/bound-making-de-bruijn-succ-less">You'll have to walk the tree a lot</a>, tweaking each variable positions.</li>
-        <li> It is a good <a href=https://twitter.com/edwinbrady/status/857585751684501504>cylon detector</a>, because making it right from the first time might be quite hard for a mere human.
+        <li> It is a good <a href=https://twitter.com/edwinbrady/status/857585751684501504>cylon detector</a>, because making it right from the first time might be quite hard for a mere human.</li>
-        <li> You have to store names at binders, if you want to print something the humans can wrap their heads around.
+        <li> You have to store names at binders, if you want to print something the humans can wrap their heads around.</li>
       </ul>
     </td>
   <tr>